Menu Close

 • Patient Monitoring with Tech

-Dr. Hasanein is an assistant professor in the division of hospital medicine at the University of Kentucky, Lexington.
+Dr. Tsien is a hospitalist in the division of hospital medicine in the department of medicine at Loyola University Chicago, Maywood, Ill.

 • 1